-First-year classes were admitted June 9, 1942, March 24, 1943, December 27, 1943, September 25, 1944 and June 18, 1945.
+First-year classes were admitted June 9, 1942 and March 24, 1943.
+Others will be admitted as follows:

+December 27, 1943 September 18, 1944 June 11, 1945

 All students will continue their work through the summer as well as through what has been regarded as the regular academic year.
 The regular four-year program will thereby be completed in three calendar years.